biggora/gitlab-zone/README.md

 ## Introduction
 This is a Dockerfiles to build a container images for gitlab-runner.
-The container includes nodejs, npm.
+The container includes nodejs 4.x.
 Based on Ubuntu 14.04

 ## NPM Modules